akkartik/mu/baremetal/README.md

 just labels and bytes.
 I promise not to write self-modifying code.
 Security and sandboxing is still an open question.

-Most programs here assume `main` starts at address 0x9000 (7KB or 14 disk sectors past the BIOS entrypoint).
+Programs start executing at address 0x9000.
 See baremetal/boot.hex for details.

+Mu programs always run all their automated tests first. `main` only runs if there are no failing tests.
+See baremetal/mu-init.subx for details.

 So far the programs have only been tested in Qemu and Bochs emulators.